-Last summer we told you about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your options.
+Last summer we told you about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your choices.

-If you have an air conditioner installed earlier than 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed earlier than 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer produced in North America.

-You can get recycled R22 now for existing AC equipment that use this specific refrigerant.
+You can get recycled R22 now for existing air conditioning systems that use this particular refrigerant.

-The cost of R22 is increasing because of the dropping supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is rising because of the dropping supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioner was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your AC equipment was manufactured before January 2010, you have a few options:
+However, if your AC equipment was made before January 2010, you have a few options:

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to stress about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!